banelemdhluli/banelemdhluli/README.md

 I'm **Banele Mdhluli**, a motivated developer passionate about building applications using **Java** and **SQL**.
 Currently sharpening my coding skills, diving into both frontend and backend technologies, and always ready to learn something new.
-My best friend is DEBUG & my enemie is BUG
+My best friend is DEBUG & my enemy is BUG

 ---